elesto-dao/elesto/docs/Networks/node.md

 ## Manual installation

 !!! hint
-    We'll be using Ubuntu linux during on this guide, if you have chosen a different operating system, you will need to modify your commands to suit your operating system.
+    The example commands in this guide are for Ubuntu Linux.
+To run these commands on a different operating system, modify the commands as appropriate for your environment.

-### Install pre-requisites
+### Install prerequisites

 ```shell
 # update the local package list and install any available upgrades